 Utilizing your research skills can provide you with a nearly continuous flow of information to which others do not have access.
 Yet it is not enough just to find the information.
 You need to put it to work for you.
-For example, right now you are reading an insider book that very few other college grads have access.
-Are you using all of the information in this book to its fullest degree?
-Don't just read this book and think to yourself, "That's interesting.
+For example, right now you are reading insider information that very few other college grads know about.
+Are you using all of this information to its fullest degree?
+Don't just read it and think to yourself, "That's interesting.
 I bet that would work."
 It will not work until you put it into action!

 One critical aspect of job search preparation that can truly set you apart is employer research.
 Employer research is what brings you together and keeps you together with those who have the power and authority to offer you your first position.

 Sadly, many college students know little if anything about the employer they are contacting or interviewing.
-The quickest showstopper can come when I ask (whether on the phone or in person), "What do you know about our company?"
-If you have not even taken the time to do this basic research, why should I commit further time in my busy schedule to speaking with you?
-Unfortunately, few are able to respond with even the industry basics.
+The quickest showstopper can come when you are asked (whether on the phone or in person), "What do you know about our company?"
+If you have not even taken the time to do this basic research, why should the hiring manager commit further time in an already busy schedule to speaking with you?
+Unfortunately, few college students are able to respond with even the industry basics.
 Strike one.
-Fewer still are able to articulate any information specific to our company.
+Fewer still are able to articulate any information specific to the company.
 Strike two.

 Job search is a two-way street.
 Don't just go begging for any job.
 Doing detailed research on each potential employer will assist you in deciding which companies you may have an interest.
 And it will give you the ammunition you need to be successful in securing a job offer from the employer of your choice.